Value of Ecommerce Microservices Architecture

 - High Availability.
-Fault isolation is another benefit of a microservices architecture.
+Fault isolation is another benefit of an ecommerce microservices architecture.
 While it may result in some compilations in the testing process for the vendor, it allows for higher solution availability.
 If one of the microservices is down, the other microservices should still be able to operate.
 So any use-cases not dependent on the faulty microservice should be executed accordingly.

 - Seamless Upgrades.
 Since each microservices can be changed independently, there is no technical need to package new features, patches, updates, and upgrades into more significant releases for rollout.
 Customers can get access to the new code as soon as it is released and is pushed into production.
 On the flip side, the vendor needs to make sure that all the updates are backward compatible, or this may result in undesirable consequences such as broken integrations.

 An important thing to mention is that while the microservices architecture of a SaaS service provides tangible benefits for the customers, it does not guarantee technical agility.
 There are a couple of reasons for this:

 - The speed to market depends a lot based on the internal setup of processes and teams within the organization.
 To be able to deliver new experiences quickly, the organization should operate in an agile manner, including small independent teams, decentralized decision making, and all necessary tools.